An article by Erik the Flutemaker

 So I sit back and ponder how difficult is it to crawl out of poverty in some places.

-Here's what comes to my mind: The farm should have a decent income in 2 years.
-Have these 2 men sponsored to help the farm with watering, fertilizing, weeding , fixing posts.
-And teach them how to build latrines to help the mercy ministry.
-With a fair wage they can break out of poverty.
+As to the younger son we received a gift to begin to hire him for a few weeks to learn how to make latirnes, put on roofs and help the ministry farm with watering, fertilizing, weeding , fixing fences.
+With a fair wage the 2 brothers can help this family break out of poverty.
 They will soon have their house in much better shape with the mercy funding but breaking poverty is my highest goal for my neighbors down south.
-What would it cost to hire these 2 men?
-I am looking into to this.

-Anyone out there would like to Sponsor this anti poverty strategy.
-In 2 years the farm should be able to carry them.
+In 2 years the farm should be able to afford to pay Luis.

 March 4th: We have raised funding for 3 more Mercy beds.
 A total of 7 beds are now provided for!
 Only 46 to go.